- 16 min. read

 3. Expert recommendations

 You can see an actual example of Expert Recommendations in search results, below.
-An example of Expert Recommendations on Amazon Expert Recommendations do more than highlight three top-performing products.
+Expert Recommendations do more than highlight three top-performing products.
 They also provide an in-depth review article, which shoppers can read.

 In the example below, the review article discusses the pros and cons of the top three TV mounts.
-An example of an Amazon Expert Recommendations article The article also includes some additional information:
+The article also includes some additional information:

 While Amazon doesn’t produce these reviews, it approves the companies that do.
 Every publisher that features in Expert Recommendations on Amazon is an Amazon Verified Expert.
 Amazon does not, however, reveal its standards for Amazon Verified Experts.

 Below, you can see an example of this endorsement in the Expert Recommendations section.
-An example of Amazon Expert Recommendations verifications It’s worth mentioning that categories for Expert Recommendations can vary.
+It’s worth mentioning that categories for Expert Recommendations can vary.
 While most have a best, better, and good format — like Best of the Best, Best Value, and Also Consider — some Amazon Verified Experts take a different approach to their reviews.

 For example, in the Expert Recommendations example below, the Amazon Verified Expert uses “Best overall smartwatch,” “Best simple smartwatch,” and “Best smartwatch for fitness” to categorize their picks for the best smartwatches.
-An alternate example of Amazon Expert Recommendations Either way, Expert Recommendations provide a personalized and helpful shopping experience.
+Either way, Expert Recommendations provide a personalized and helpful shopping experience.

 4. Top-rated from our brands